Anton Gunn: Career post-politics

-In January 2021, Gunn left MUSC Health to expand 937 Strategy Group, a leadership training and management consulting company with a mission to serve 10,000 leaders and at least 10,000,000 employees they lead as they build a workplace culture where every employee and customer feels visible, valued, respected, included and empowered.
+In January 2021, Gunn left MUSC Health to expand the 937 Strategy Group, a leadership training and management consulting company.
+Their mission is to serve 10,000 leaders and at least 10,000,000 employees as they lead and build a professional workplace culture.
+Every employee and customer has a right to feel visible, respected, and empowered.

 Gunn's focus of fixing the toxic workplace culture in the American healthcare led to his recognition by Fierce Healthcare as one of the Most Influential Minority Executives in Healthcare The publication quoted Gunn saying, "The biggest problem in healthcare is toxic workplace culture.
 A toxic culture characterized by unfairness, incivility, and mistreatment is destroying the morale of America's healthcare workers.
 I have seen it spread like aggressive cancer throughout multiple organizations.
 Global pandemics, structural racism, civil unrest, economic calamity, and other damaging events are compounding the toxicity in the healthcare workplace.
 This results in low engagement, low productivity, high turnover, and incivility.
 A recent survey of 10,000 doctors-in-training found one in three had either witnessed or been targeted by toxic behavior in the workplace in the last 12 months.

-“According to SHRM, American employers lost $223 billion over five years due to toxic workplace culture.
+Gunn in an interview with Fierce Healthcare: “According to SHRM, American employers lost $223 billion over five years due to toxic workplace culture.
 We have to end injustice in the workplace and recreate the environment that builds a world-class culture with diverse, high-performing teams and great leaders that everyone can admire.
 This environment will lead to higher engagement, increased productivity, and a culture that will inspire leaders to focus on the real mission, improving the health, safety, and well-being of patients, families, and communities.”.